If you have lost a loved one to a motorcycle fatality, please accept my condolences.

-Recently I read an article about a accident which took place in Philadelphia, wherein a motorcycle rider lost his life when he collided with a car which was making an illegal u-turn.
+Recently I read an article about a accident which took place in Pennsylvania, where a motorcycle rider lost his life when he collided with a car which was making an illegal u-turn.

 This is not a claim I handled as a motorcycle accident wrongful death lawyer, but it follows along with many of our own clients who tell very similar stories.

-It was the driver of the car who caused this fatality, but this person received a mere citation, while the grieving family from North Carolina was left to seek retribution from their insurance company.
+It was the driver of the car who caused this fatality, but this person received a mere citation, while the grieving family was left to seek retribution from their insurance company.

-As a long-time Pennsylvania motorcycle accident lawyer I was shocked at this turn of events.
+As a long-time Pennsylvania motorcycle accident lawyer I was shocked at this.

 A wrongful death lawyer may have been able to assist this family in their time of crisis.